taylordotfish/nimbot/README.md

 doesn't talk in the channel at all.
 Communication with the bot is done only through private queries, and it can be enabled or disabled on a per-user basis.

+To send mail with nimbot, start your message with "[nickname]:".
+You can specify multiple nicknames, separated by commas or colons.
+For example:
+* nickname: Message.
+* nickname1, nickname2: Message.
+* nickname1: nickname2: Message.

 `nimbot` can be enabled or disabled for each user with the command `/msg nimbot (enable|disable)`.
 It is enabled by default for all users.
 For more information on how to use nimbot, `/msg nimbot help`.